X# provides support for dynamically scoped variables that are created and maintained completely at runtime.

 You must be aware, however, that using them comes at a cost.
 Consider these points:

-•Because they are not resolved at compile time, these variables require overhead in the form of runtime code, making your application larger and slower than necessary.
+•Because they are not resolved at compile time, these variables require overhead in the form of run-time code, making your application larger and slower than necessary.

 •No compile time checking for type compatibility is possible with these variables.